 How IBAN Codes Work

-Whats IBAN mean?
+What does IBAN mean?
 IBAN is basically an International Bank Account Number.
 This is an international numbering system that is used to distinguish between different bank accounts in connection with international payments.
-Where do i find my IBAN number?
+Where can I find my IBAN number?
 In your account.
 Transferring an international payment to any person with an IBAN number will not be relatively difficult:

 - It can use different methods of sending: online, by phone, or contact your local bank branch;